bjackman/locali-ci/README.md

  - BLOCKER: Need to clean up the logging situation.
 User should at least get some feedback about the process starting up and shutting down.
  - BLOCKER: Rename it.
+ - BLOCKER: We have a web UI now.
+But it has some shortcomings:
+   - Needs DERK MODE (probably it should ONLY have DERK MODE).
+   - Now we should have a way to view the stderr and stuff as well as stout.
+   - It uses an HTMX CDN.
+I wanna figure out how to embed that into the binary instead.
  - Need a way for test command to report "error" as distinguished from failure.
  - Make output results easier to reach.
 In particular at the moment if you have no hyperlinks support in your terminal you're basically out of luck.